Get 80% off your plan for your first 6 months.*

 Is a P60 the same as a payslip?

-No, a payslip shows your pay and deductions for a specific pay period (like a week or month), while a P60 is a summary of your total pay and deductions for the entire tax year.
+No. A payslip shows your pay and deductions for a single pay period, like a week or month.
+A P60 summarises your total pay and deductions for the entire tax year.
+You use payslips to check individual payments.
+You use your P60 to prove your annual income.

 Disclaimer